ansys/pyensight/doc/source/user_guide/index.rst

 Default objects
 ```````````````
 The default object is a key concept for EnSight.
-To create a new object in EnSight,
+To create an object in EnSight,
 you often set up the properties on a fake *default* object and then make a *create*
 call to realize a new object of this type.
 The new object has the same properties
 as the current default object properties.
 For examples, see :ref:`ref_object_api`